ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.extron/README.md

 - 12x8 ProDSP Processor w/AEC, VoIP, and Dante (DMP 128 Plus C V AT)

 ## ToDo
-- The device type is checked on beginn of the conversation.
+- The device type is checked on begin of the conversation.
 This fails sometimes.
 Must be changed to a more reliable mechanism.
 - Make a more granular selection of used in- and outputs to reduce database size at DSP devices
 - add more commands and their implementation on the database side

 ## Changelog

+### 0.1.12
+* (mschlgl) added support for channel preset selection in SMD202
 ### 0.1.11
 * (Bannsaenger) fixed support for groups in DSP DMP128